emeth-/invasion-of-meridell/Reverse_Engineering_Notes.md

 * Mission 1 = ["Mace", "Broadsword"].
 Verified in screenshots

-* Mission 2 = ["Bow", "???Hammer???"].
+* Mission 2 = ["Bow", "Hammer"].
 Two screenshots have double bows.
 One screenshot shows a broadsword, which was likely picked up in Mission 1 and then dropped here when a new weapon was picked up.
-Unable to verify "Hammer".
+The Java clone includes Hammer, which we are unable to verify, but we include it here because it's the same base stat-line as bow and if we don't put it here it wouldn't fit anywhere.

 * Mission 3 = ["Magic_Force_Spell", "Magic_Force_Spell"].
 We have three unique game screenshots, all three of which have double Magic_Force_Spell spawned.
 The Java clone includes Berserker_Battleaxe as a possible spawn here - but I believe that is incorrect.
 None of our three unique screenshots support that.
 Also there is an advanced guide at http://www.neopets.com/~Demeanours which shows the items his team holds after beating Mission 3 and Mission 4, and in neither of them does any soldier have a Berserker_Battleaxe, even though it would be far better than the Magic_Force_Spell they are holding.
 So with that, I'm removing Berserker_Battleaxe from this spawn, and doing double Magic_Force_Spell, which fits all our screenshots and the guide.